 5. CONCLUSION

-The study focuses the significant role of climatic factors like temperature and rainfall in determining the productivity of tea in India.
+The study focuses on the significant role of climatic factors like temperature and rainfall in determining the productivity of tea in India.
 Tea cultivation exhibits higher vulnerability to climate fluctuations.
 Rainfall remains the primary determinant of tea production, and any failure in the monsoon results in noticeable declines in yield.
 The study highlights that adequate water availability and moderate temperatures contribute to higher productivity, whereas prolonged dry spells and extreme heat conditions, as observed in Assam, adversely affect crop health.
 The increasing frequency of heat waves and excessive sun exposure in tea-growing regions pose long-term risks to both yield quantity and quality, necessitating adaptive agricultural practices.
 Given these findings, it is imperative to undertake further research using long-term datasets that incorporate additional climatic and environmental variables.
 A more detailed understanding of climate variability, including shifts in seasonal patterns and extreme weather events, will be crucial in developing mitigation strategies for tea cultivation.

 The finding of this study implies the need for climate-resilient agricultural policies to safeguard the sustainability tea cultivation in India.
 Policymakers should promote climate-resilient practices, such as drought-resistant crops, and improved irrigation measures like rainwater harvesting and micro-irrigation.
 Expanding cultivation to emerging favorable regions while providing financial incentives and institutional support, including crop insurance and low-interest credit, will help farmers adapt to climate change.
 Sustainable land management, afforestation, and soil conservation efforts should be prioritized to mitigate extreme weather effects.
 By implementing these measures, India can strengthen the resilience of its tea industries, ensuring economic stability and long-term productivity in the face of climate change.